leo-bauer/personal_website2/index.md

 ## Works in Progress

 1. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
-2023, working paper.
+2023, Working Paper.
 With David E. Cunningham, Megan Lloyd and Sloan Lansdale.

 2. "Rebel Actors and Legitimacy Building."
-2023, revise and resubmit.
+2023, Revise and Resubmit.
 With Kathleen Gallagher Cunningham and Margaret McWeeney.

 3. "Rebel Group Origins and Civilian Victimization."
-2023, working paper.
+2023, Working Paper.
 With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.

 ## Recent Projects

-* [Predicting Fact-checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.
+* [Predicting Fact-Checking Results Using BERT Language Models](https://ilcss.umd.edu/political-communication/){:target="_blank"}{:rel="noopener noreferrer"}: A project to better understand disinformation and the impact of counter-strategies.

-* [Mediation and Conflict Prevention Data Project](/mediation): A data project on mediation events in self-determination disputes.
+* [Mediation in Self-Determination Disputes Dataset](/mediation): A data project on mediation events in self-determination disputes.

-* [Scraping the Archive of German Far-right Weekly Junge Freiheit](/jf): A webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.
+* [Scraping the Archive of German Far-Right Weekly Junge Freiheit](/jf): A webscraper in Python to collect text data from Germany’s biggest weekly far-right newspaper.

 ## Talks & Workshops